alfred-jayaprakash/kke-solutions/puppet/kke-setup-firewall-rules.md

 }
 ```
 * Run the puppet verifications steps:
-  * `puppet parser validate code.pp` and `puppet parser validate demo.pp`
+  * On Jump host: `puppet parser validate code.pp` and `puppet parser validate demo.pp`
-  * SSH to each hosts and run `sudo puppet agent -tv --noop` first to dry-run the code
+  * SSH to one of the appservers hosts and run `sudo puppet agent -tv --noop` first to dry-run the code.
+Check there are no issues.
-  * Finally run `sudo puppet agent -tv` in the hosts to implement the firewall changes
+  * Finally run `sudo puppet agent -tv` in each of the appserver hosts to implement the firewall changes

 ## Verification
 * Run `curl http://<host>:<port>/` from Jump Host to the speific ports on each appserver (as per the question) to test connectivity e.g. `curl http://stapp01:3000/`